fzerorubigd/tmass/README.md

 ## Known issue
  - In saving session, the saved command are always without the parameters part. for example `ls -al` is `ls`, this is a tmux limitation
  - The window name in most configs are ignored
+ - If the pane count are more than tmux limit, then tmass try to create new window instead of split-window.
+In this case there is some problem with layout selection.

 ## Config file